sam-schorb/sam-schorb/README.md

 My projects often reflect my diverse interests and skills, bridging the gap between music and interactive technology:

-- **Visions**: An application I developed that showcases my ability to integrate AI into creative tools.
-[Explore Visions](https://visions.iimaginary.com/)
+- [**Visions**](https://visions.iimaginary.com/): An application I developed that showcases my ability to integrate AI into creative tools.
-- **Raincloud**: A web service that transforms RNBO patches from Max MSP into fully hosted websites.
-[Check out Raincloud](https://raincloud.iimaginary.com/patch/6672d2bd539caa38942aa0e5)
+- [**Raincloud**](https://raincloud.iimaginary.com/patch/6672d2bd539caa38942aa0e5): A web service that transforms RNBO patches from Max MSP into fully hosted websites.
 - **Typesetter**: A sophisticated tool designed to typeset a plaintext file into a novel-formatted PDF.
 It intelligently processes content to create a professionally styled book layout, incorporating advanced text processing algorithms and principles of professional book design.
-- **Polygon**: A web-based drum sequencing machine that uses spatial computing principles to create unconventional, asymmetrical drum sequences.
+- [**Polygon**](https://polygon.iimaginary.com/): A web-based drum sequencing machine that uses spatial computing principles to create unconventional, asymmetrical drum sequences.
 It allows users to place nodes representing different drum sounds on a blank canvas, dictating rhythm timing and sequence through spatial arrangement.
-[Try Polygon](https://polygon.iimaginary.com/)
-- **Droplets**: A web application developed using RNBO, providing an intuitive interface similar to platforms like Spotify.
+- [**Droplets**](https://droplets.iimaginary.com/): A web application developed using RNBO, providing an intuitive interface similar to platforms like Spotify.
 It allows MaxMSP users to upload and host audio-only versions of their patches on the web, leveraging RNBO's web assembly feature for integrating synthesized sounds and random seed parameters.
-[Explore Droplets](https://droplets.iimaginary.com/)
-- **Orbits**: A stochastic drum machine and sequencer that operates directly in a web browser.
+- [**Orbits**](https://iimaginary.com/orbits/): A stochastic drum machine and sequencer that operates directly in a web browser.
 It randomizes patterns but allows users to control macro parameters like pattern density, offering a distinct and playful experience in drum sequencing.
-[Play with Orbits](https://iimaginary.com/orbits/)

 ## Collaboration